renanso/enrich/README.md

 ## BLAST

-For the package rBLAST to work, the BLAST software needs to be installed https://www.ncbi.nlm.nih.gov/books/NBK569861/
+For the package to work, the BLAST software needs to be installed https://www.ncbi.nlm.nih.gov/books/NBK569861/

-Add the BLAST executable to the PATH:
+Add the path to BLAST executables to the function:
 ```
-PATH=$PATH:~/path_to_folder/blast/ncbi-blast-2.XX.X+/bin
+makeblastdb_path= "/path/to//blast/ncbi-blast-2.1X.0+/bin/makeblastdb"
+blastn_path= "/path/to/blast/ncbi-blast-2.1X.0+/bin/blastn"
 ```